DeepTrial/Twitter-Spider/README.md

-# T-Scraper: A twitter scraper for python
+# Twitter-Scraper: A twitter scraper for python

 compared with other twitter scrapers, T-Scraper is more:
 - simple